CHIMAI-A/MTJ/README.md

 - AC #1: I want the system to autonomously adjust the brightness of park lights or control their on/off status based on readings from specialized sensors that measure the current ambient light conditions.

+- AC #2: I want the system to accumulate and store historical data regarding light levels, energy usage, and operational functionality.

+- AC #3: I want to utilize this information for park management to study system usage, identify improvement opportunities, and establish more efficient lighting schedules.

 ## Software Models